-The clothing and equipment worn for the jumps may be of any sort but if there should occur any interference from special clothing and the electronic measuring devices, the further use of this clothing may be prohibited by the EJ.
+Any type of clothing and equipment may be worn for the jumps.
+However, if any interference should occur between the clothing/equipment and the electronic scoring system, the further use of this clothing may be prohibited by the EJ.
 Head protection must be worn.